ChThH/divine_liturgy_series/outline-orthodoxy-101.md

 #### Context
 > It is the kingdom of heaven we are entering, after all; we are going to places where lightning flashes.
 Inside, it is all silence and mysteries beyond telling.
 Pay precise attention, however: the reading out of the Scriptures is the opening of the heavens.
 It is a theology of the Word with implications, of course, also four our age's liturgies: public reading of the lectionary is the congregation's key to heaven.
 >
-> --- St John Crysostom, *Six Homilies on Isaiah 6*
+> --- St John Chrysostom, *Six Homilies on Isaiah 6*

 #### Prokeimenon
 > [The prokeimenon is] the revelation of the divine mysteries by the Prophets and the foretelling of the coming of Christ the King.